The Profit Calculator

 Before taking a trade, it is very important to know what you stand to gain or lose from it.

-A Profit Calculator is a simple tool that will help you determine a trade’s outcome/profit, then you will be able to decide whether to continue and take a trade or not.
+Then you can decide whether to continue and take a trade or not.

-You can also set different bid and ask prices and compare the results.
+You can also set different bid and ask prices and compare the results on the forex profit calculator.

 - Choose if you are selling or buying